Skip to content

 • Looking after shared outdoor space

-• Paying for repairs, whether minor or major
+• Paying for repairs

 • An excess fee so that enough money is accrued to cover major repairs